 The Axis however, depended upon reserves built up in peacetime and supplies seized in occupied countries.
 To win access to these great oil regions became a matter of life and death.
-When German U-boats began attacking tankers carrying oil from Venezuela and Texas, the Allies retaliated by striking hard at the Axis' main sources of oil.
+When German U-boats began attacking tankers carrying oil from Venezuela and Texas, the Allies planned to retaliate by striking hard at the Axis’s main sources of oil.